flare-labs-ltd/fasset-bots-deploy/README.md

 All settings are in `.env.template`.

 This must be set:
 - machine address `MACHINE_ADDRESS`.
 This is either the IP or domain name of the machine running front and back end.
-For security reasons, it is recommended to use a local network IP.
+For security reasons, it is recommended to use a local network IP or configure firewall so that `MACHINE_ADDRESS` can be access only from your IP.

 Profiles
 - agent